 I supervise projects exploring:

-I particularly value intellectually independent and theoretically ambitious projects that seek to rethink the foundations of work and enterprise.
+I particularly value intellectually independent and theoretically ambitious projects that seek to rethink the foundations of work, enterprise, leadership, and institutional responsibility.

 As an openly autistic academic, I am committed to supporting neurodivergent students and recognise the distinctive analytical strengths that different cognitive styles can bring to critical scholarship.